 - Permits cannot be refunded, transferred or cancelled

 - There is no wait list for Inca Trail permits.
-If someone doesn't show up, their place will go empty.
+If someone with a permit doesn't show up, their place will go empty.

 - Sleeping bags / mattresses make up about 50% of total weight of duffle bags